GlitchyTurtle/GlitchyTurtle/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love making games with unity or godot, minecraft mods or discord bots!
+- 💻 &nbsp; I love making games with unity or godot, minecraft mods and discord bots!
 - 🍕 &nbsp; Hackathons, game jams & more.

 ### Languages and Tools: